AbstractSDK/abstract/docs/src/get_started/installation.md

 Go ahead and read through the readme of the template repository.
 It contains instructions on how to set up your development environment and how the template is structured.

-## Tools used in the template

-The following Rust tools are used extensively in our template to improve your productivity.

-- [Taplo:](https://taplo.tamasfe.dev/cli/installation/cargo.html) The CI shipped with the template will perform formatting checks.
-To ensure you pass the checks, you can install Taplo and use the `just format` command to format your code and toml files.
-- [Nextest:](https://nexte.st/index.html) A better cargo test runner.
-- [Cargo Limit:](https://github.com/alopatindev/cargo-limit) Prioritizes errors over warnings in compile output as well as some other small improvements.
-- [Cargo Watch:](https://crates.io/crates/cargo-watch) Allows you to automatically re-run compilation when files change.
-This is useful when you are working on the contracts and want to fix compiler errors one by one.

-You can install them by running `just install-tools`.
-All of the tools are built from source by Cargo.

 ## Contract layout

 The template contains a scaffold contract that you can use as a starting point for your own contract.
 The contract is located in the `src` directory and is structured as follows: